- Public Safety Institute

 This certificate program provides the student with minimum standards training to become a Law Enforcement Auxiliary Officer.
 Auxiliary officers work with police or sheriff agencies and provide assistance to certified officers and law enforcement agency staff.
 Applicants must successfully complete the basic abilities test (CJBAT) for Law Enforcement.

-For testing information contact Brevard Police Testing Center at 321-433-5638.
-For applications and program inquiries, contact the program coordinator 321-433-5075.
+For applications, program inquiries, and testing information contact Brevard Police Testing Center at 321-433-5638.
 Training is conducted at the Melbourne Campus, Public Safety Institute, Building 8.

 Due to the high demand for training and class size requirements, placement is limited.

 Beginning the academy selection process as soon as possible increases the chance of

 getting into the class of your choice.
 The first step for law enforcement applicants

 is screening through the Brevard Police Testing and Selection Center.
 All Law Enforcement Academy applicants are required to pass the Physical Abilities Test (PAT).
 The test is more challenging, timed (completion required within 6:04) and has a